-HISTORICAL PRINTER Room
+HISTORICAL PRINTER ROOM

 The principle of a mechanical printing press is not very difficult: a printing plate is filled with letters into a printing form and clamped in the printing press.
 A roller carries the ink onto the printing form, which is then pressed onto a printing material.
-This is how an impression is made.
-Although the printing press in this workshop is not from the 15th century, but the principle is the same.
+This is how an imprint is made.
+Although the printing press in this workshop is not from the 15th century, the principle is the same.

 Historische Druckerstuberead morecollapse